ivanpaulovich/event-sourcing-jambo/README.md

 ba28cf144478        mongo               "docker-entrypoint..."
 2 days ago          Up 2 days           0.0.0.0:27017->27017/tcp                         setup_mongodb_1
 ```

-If Kafka is running good it will be working with the `10.0.75.1:9092` connection string and if MongoDB is running good it will be working at `mongodb://10.0.75.1:27017`.
+If Kafka is running well it will be working with the `10.0.75.1:9092` connection string.
+if MongoDB is running well it will be working at `mongodb://10.0.75.1:27017` connection string.

 ## Running the applications

-You have two options to run the three applications, one is by opening on Visual Studio 2017 and another is by dotnet core commands.
+You have two options to run the applications, one is by opening with Visual Studio 2017 and the other is by running dotnet core commands.

 ### Option 1 - Running with Visual Studio 2017

-Open the three solutions with three Visual Studio 2017 them run the following projects.
+Open the three solutions on three Visual Studios them run the following projects.

-* `Jambo.Auth.UI`
+* `Jambo.Auth.UI`.
-* `Jambo.Consumer.UI`
+* `Jambo.Consumer.UI`.
 * `Jambo.Producer.UI`.

 ### Option 2 - Running with dotnet commands